 As a campus leader highly regarded for his commitment to engagement, inclusivity and quality, President Ferguson has a demonstrated record of university transformations in the areas of increased research and economic development, university-community partnerships, student success, faculty development and academic quality.

-Currently, President Ferguson is leading an inclusive, campus-wide planning and implementation process to elevate the University of Maine to new levels of excellence as the most distinctive 21st-century land-grant university of its kind in the nation.Print This Page
+Currently, President Ferguson is leading an inclusive, campus-wide planning and implementation process through the Blue Sky Project to elevate the University of Maine to new levels of excellence as the most distinctively student-centered and community-engaged of the American research universities.